 SoftEther is often compared to OpenVPN, a standard when it comes to VPN protocols.
-Let’s take a look to several differences between these two protocols and VPN servers:
+Let’s take a look at several differences between these two protocols and VPN servers:

 - According to some tests, SoftEther protocol is the fastest.
 Also, the SoftEther server is faster on all protocols including OpenVPN.

-- The fact that SoftEther VPN server is able to support multiple protocols is also a big plus compared to OpenVPN.
+- The fact that SoftEther VPN server can support multiple protocols is also a big plus compared to OpenVPN.

 - All operating system which supports OpenVPN (e.g., Linux, Mac OS X, Linux, UNIX, iPhone, and Android) can connect to SoftEther VPN server.

-- SoftEther VPN Server has easier configuration than OpenVPN server.
+- SoftEther VPN Server has more natural configuration than OpenVPN server.

 To sum up the comparison, SoftEther is better then OpenVPN in more than one aspect.
-The future will tell if SoftEther will be adopted on large scale and replace OpenVPN.
+The future will tell if SoftEther will be adopted on a large scale and replace OpenVPN.